entronad/crypto-es/README.md

 As It's written in ECMAScript, including the ECMAScript Module, you may need [Babel](https://babeljs.io/) and [Webpack](https://webpack.js.org/) for browser, or [Loader hook](https://nodejs.org/dist/latest-v10.x/docs/api/esm.html#esm_loader_hooks) for node.

-You can then import it as a regular ECMAScript module:
+Then you can import CryptoES as a regular ECMAScript module:

 ```
 import CryptoES from 'crypto-es';